Halsey played Leeds Festival show with "terrible food poisoning": "I have no idea how I'm still alive"

 “Thank you for being so cool and letting me basically do whatever just to survive the set!
 You guys would have been an unreal crowd under ANY circumstances let alone these.
 Time to rest now 4 Reading tomorrow.”

-In a further post, she shared footage of herself in the festival’s medical tent, describing th experience as “exceptionally not fucking chill” and writing: “well [Reading & Leeds] didn’t really start how I pictured it lmao!
+In a further post, she shared footage of herself in the festival’s medical tent, describing the experience as “exceptionally not fucking chill” and writing: “well [Reading & Leeds] didn’t really start how I pictured it lmao!
 Thanks for being so awesome Leeds. gonna rest all day and show up in tip top shape for Reading tomorrow.”

 See the posts alongside footage from Halsey’s Leeds performance and her full setlist, in which she covered Kate Bush‘s resurgent ‘Running Up That Hill’, below.